Daily health monitoring, submitting illness, exposure or travel notifications; and completing UTC Reintegration Safety Training.

 It involves taking your temperature before leaving home and answering basic COVID-19 health questions at https://selfcheck.utc.edu/.
 For convenience, UTC employees also can download to smart phones or computers a special app that contains the survey.
 A guide for doing so and completing the survey from smart devices or personal computers is here: UTC COVID-19 Selfcheck User Manual.

-It is required when faculty and staff return to campus, no matter when that is.
+It is required when faculty and staff work on campus.

 The brief survey is at the link provided.
 All employees are required to complete the information prior to leaving home for work each day.